danbev/faas-wasi-runtime-image/README.md

 from the HTTP request, and take the result from the execution of the .wasm and place it into the HTTP response.

-## Source to Image

-This image may also be used as a [source to image builder](https://github.com/openshift/source-to-image).

 ## Building

 To build the image, run the following command: